 Undoubtedly, these additional stresses made US-bound Peugeots more vulnerable to heat-related issues.
 Peugeot also pioneered the thermostatically-controlled radiator fan, via an electromagnetic clutch.
 It was prone to going out of adjustment, or folks didn’t know how to deal with it.
 Not such a big deal in the sixties, with a lightly-stressed engine; a different story in a heavier 504 burdened with accessories.

 The result was all-too many overheating incidents, which commonly resulted in either a warped head, or worse.
 And there were issues with head and sleeve gaskets, etc… That was just with the engine.

 The seventies were the most challenging decade ever for automobiles, in terms of new demands and changes.
 The US manufacturers had a hard enough time dealing with them, and their reliability reputation dropped substantially.
-The Germans, who were always 100% committed to the US market, made much more concerted efforts to adapt to the rapid changes.
-They were pioneers with fuel injection, etc..
+The Germans and Swedes, who were always 100% committed to the US market, made much more concerted efforts to adapt to the rapid changes.
+They were pioneers with introducing fuel injection in the US, etc..
 But the French just never made it a priority, and all of the ancillary aspects of their cars, especially as adapted for the US market, really took a back seat.

 Against growing expectations (and their own increasing frailties), the French dropped in their reliability reputation, precipitously so.
 And a boomlet in Peugeot 504 sales during the diesel boom (1975-1981) only added to the potential problems, as folks were buying Peugeots who just didn’t know what they were getting into, sold to them by new dealers who likewise didn’t know what they were getting into.
 A recipe for…an eventual exit from the US market.